calcuttj/MX2G4RW/README.md

 This produces the following image.
 Several features are evident: 1) by increasing the cross section (red), the pions tend to interact earlier in their traversal through the LAr.
 The opposite is true when decreasing the cross section.
 2) The normalization remains the same.* This reflects the fact that we are not changing the number of primary particles in our simulation, we are simply changing how they behave.
 This is an important concept to start thinking about, especially when considering more complicated demonstrations.
 When we start to weight over multiple trajectories in the event, a given distribution's normalization could in fact change when weighting because we might increase or decrease the chance for particles to be created by the model we are varying (as opposed to the particle gun).

 \* This is true to within a few percent.
-Any inaccuracies are caused by i.e. the post-simulation merging of steps in the edep-sim output.
+Any inaccuracies can be caused by i.e. the post-simulation merging of steps in the edep-sim output.

 ![example_len](docs/images/example_len.png)